Evidence-checked AI code before merge

 The output is structured so engineers can review the reasoning before using it in a pull request or delivery pipeline.

-Start with a small but meaningful task: a bug investigation, an architecture decision, or a pull request that needs evidence before approval.
+Start with a small but meaningful task: a bug investigation, an architecture decision, or a pull request where you need a trust verdict before approval.